CEA-MetroCarac/PySSPFM/README.md

 ## Important

 <p align="justify" width="100%">
 This library is provided in its current state and remains under active development.
-It was initially developed from reverse engineering of the Python-based SSPFM measurement processing code originally developed by Bruker [INSERT A LINK].
+It was initially developed from reverse engineering of the Python-based SSPFM measurement processing code originally developed by Bruker.
 The motivation behind the creation of a new application for SSPFM measurement processing stemmed from several factors :
 </p>

 <p align="justify" width="100%">